Eski Kermen

-The fortress was built on a plateau of about 1km by 200m.
+The fortress was built on a plateau of about 1 km by 200m.
 Remains have been found of a basilica.
 The occupants were probably Alans or Goths.
-The military impartance of the place disappeared after the Khazars had conquered it, but it remained a thriving cave dwelling until at least the 11th century, during the rule of the Pechenegs.
+The military importance of the place disappeared after the Khazars had conquered it, but it remained a thriving cave dwelling until at least the 11th century, during the rule of the Pechenegs.
 It seems to have been deserted in the 14th century, under the rule of the Tatars.
 Nowadays, most surface structures have disappeared and only some 400 cave rooms remain.